-The aim of the training is to give students a thorough foundation in Mining Engineering and so permit them to enter coal mining, metalliferous mining or the petroleum industry, and to be employed in any of the phases of these industries ranging from exploration to production.
+The aim of the training is to give students a thorough foundation in Mining Engineering and so permit them to enter quarrying, coal mining, metalliferous mining or the petroleum industry, and to be employed in any of the phases of these industries ranging from exploration to production.

 During the undergraduate course, students will spend portion of the long vacations obtaining practical experience in mining.
 Mining companies prepare programmes so that the students obtain a comprehensive experience in many aspects of the profession.
 This experience is important and it is related to the academic training received in the School.
-Practical experience in mining, gained as a student, can contribute to the experience record of mining engineers when making application for a statutory certificate of competency from one of the Australian State Government Departments of Mines.
+Practical experience in mining, gained as a student, can contribute to the experience tecord of mining engineers when making application for a statutory certificate of competency from one of the Australian State Government Departments of Mines.

-The School of Mining Engineering offers part-time courses in Mining Engineering and Mineral Processing at Broken Hill, the former leading to the degree of Bachelor of Science (Engineering), and the latter course leading to the degree of Bachelor of Science (Technology).
+The School of Mining Engineering offers a part-time course in Mineral Processing at Broken Hill, leading to the degree of Bachelor of Science (Technology).
+Part-time courses leading to the degree of Bachelor of Science (Engineering) are available at Broken Hill and Wollongong.